MaraLeone95/pythonChallenge/README.md

 # pythonChallenge

-Programming challenge with solutions to varius levels.
+Programming challenge with solutions to various levels.